tiagogauziski/cka-study/4-storage.md

 ### `StorageClass`
 A storage class provides a way for administrator to describe the "classes" of storage they offer.
 Different classes might map to different quality-of-service levels, backup policies or to arbitrary policies determined by the cluster administrators.
 This concept is something called "profiles" in other storage systems.

-Basically a `StorageClass` is a way for cluster administrator to configure metadata useful for external storage provider to configure the underlying persistent volume.
+Basically a `StorageClass` is a way for cluster administrator to configure metadata useful for external storage provider to configure the underlying persistent volume dynamically.

 When a `PersistentVolume` is created from a `PersistentVolumeClaim` that sets a specific `StorageClass`, the `PersistentVolume` will be dynamically provisioned based on the details from the `StorageClass`.